chicio/chicio.github.io/_posts/2018-05-07-born-id3tageditor-mp3id3tagger.md

 One of the thing that caught my attention was the possibility to start to listen to my mp3 collection while I'm driving (on my previous car I had a standard cd player).
 So I prepared an usb key with some of my mp3 and I started to listen to them.
 I suddenly made a great discovery: some of my songs were displayed on the touchscreen with information about the album and they were displaying the cover of the album!!!!! :heart_eyes:.
-I though: "Whoahh this is very cool!!
+I though: "Whoah this is very cool!!
 I need to start to fill my mp3 with all this information.
 I want to see the cover of the album for each mp3 I have!!!!!!!".
  This is exactly the moment where my journey into the development of ID3TagEditor and Mp3ID3Tagger started, but I was not yet aware of it :grin:.